felicandalc/UniverseNvim/README.md

 ### Introduction

 This is a lightweight and fast Neovim configuration fully written in [Lua](https://www.lua.org/), it is being constantly iterated.
-You can freely use it <strong>out-of-the-box</strong> or you can install it and modify it to your personal requirements.
+You can freely use it <strong>out-of-the-box</strong> or you can install it and modify it to meet your personal requirements.

 ### Pre-requisites